upclinux/upclinux.github.io/_posts/2014-12-16-legacy-mbr-to-uefi-gpt-hackintosh.markdown

 Installer will copy files to /EFI only because no GPT drives here.

-You should search via Google to learn how to configure Clover.
+You should learn how to configure Clover.
 I'm afraid to make mistakes so I read lots of posts about Clover.
+In fact, OS X should be able to start in default settings (without power management drivers and so on).

-You need a HFSPlus-64.efi rather than vboxhfs64.efi.
-HFSPlus-64.efi can be downloaded via Clover Configurator.
+You need a `HFSPlus-64.efi` rather than vboxhfs64.efi.
+HFSPlus-64.efi can be downloaded via `Clover Configurator`.
 Clover may fail to boot the system and get stucked with a row of '+' with VBoxHFS64.efi.

+Now,

-Now, copy everything in EE (/Extra/Extensions) to /EFI/CLOVER/kexts/10.9/ and copy DSDT & SSDT to /EFI/CLOVER/ACPI/patched/.
+1. Copy everything in `EE` (/Extra/Extensions) to `/EFI/CLOVER/kexts/10.9/`.
+2. Copy `DSDT` & `SSDT` to `/EFI/CLOVER/ACPI/patched/` and name them to `DSDT.aml` & `SSDT.aml`.
+3. Create a directory `/EFI/BOOT` and copy `/EFI/CLOVER/CLOVERX64.efi` to `/EFI/BOOT/BOOTX64.efi`.

-The following list is about files in driver64UEFI directory in my computer: DataHubDxe-64.efi, EmnVariableUefi-64.efi, FSInject-64.efi, HFSPlus-64.efi (Download by yourself), OsxAptioFixDrv-64.efi, OsxFatBinaryDrv-64.efi, PartitionDxe-64.efi
+The following list is about files in `/EFI/CLOVER/drivers64UEFI` directory in my computer: DataHubDxe-64.efi, EmnVariableUefi-64.efi, FSInject-64.efi, HFSPlus-64.efi (Download by yourself), OsxAptioFixDrv-64.efi, OsxFatBinaryDrv-64.efi, PartitionDxe-64.efi.
+(Learn how to configure Clover and decide which to use.)

-Copy the whole EFI directory to a USB flash drive.
+Copy the whole /EFI directory to a USB flash drive.
 We'll move them to the new ESP partition.

-### Create Partiitons
+### Create Partitions

-Boot in your WinPE.
-Use your partition tool to create a 200MB, FAT32 partition in the beginning of the drive.
+Boot to your WinPE.
+Use your partition tool to create a 200MB, `FAT32` partition in the beginning of the drive.

 If you have a Windows, go on creating a 128-MB partition.

-Copy the EFI directory created just now to the first partition.
+Copy the EFI directory created just now to the first FAT32 partition.

 ### Convert!

 I only know DiskGenius.
+In fact, there are several tools which can convert loselessly.

 Open DiskGenius, click on "硬盘(D)" (Drive), "转换分区表类型为 GUID 格式" (Convert the partition table to GUID format), "确定" (OK).
 Then, click on "保存更改" (Save changes) on the toolbar.
 OK.

-It's better to reboot after converting to let the system detect GPT correctly.
+It's recommended to reboot after converting to let the system detect GPT correctly.

-### Repair ID
+### Repair Partition ID

-Open Command Prompt, enter `diskpart`, and then type:
+Boot to the WinPE again.
+Open `Command Prompt`, enter `diskpart`, and then type:

 	list disk
 	sel disk 0